 Permit in Nepal is essential for the trekkers.
 Above all, it legalizes trekkers for trekking in special regions.
 Trekking in Nepal requires a special permit TIMS (Trekkers Information Management System) card.
 Also, it is mandatory to obtain a TIMS card before trekking for the safety of trekkers in Nepal.

 Except for the TIMS card, you will require special permits for trekking in specific areas which vary in cost.
 However, TIMS is a basic trekking permit for all treks in Nepal.
 For other special permits, you can visit the official website of TAAN (Trekking Agencies Association of Nepal).

 Next, group trekkers will have to pay Blue TIMS Permit in Nepal by paying a fee of Rs 1,000 per person, while FITs have to get Green TIMS cards by paying a fee of Rs 2,000.
 Similarly, group trekkers from SAARC countries have to pay Rs 300 for TIMS cards, while FITs from the SAARC region have to pay Rs 600 each.

 Further, funds collected from the TIMS card, Board, and TAAN should be spent mutually.
 30% to Board, 30% to TAAN and left 40% of 30% mutually for tourism development and 10% in worker provident fund.

 Meanwhile, TIMS counters are situated in Besishar, Dhampus, Birethati, and Tatopani in the Annapurna route.

 For group trekkers, trekking companies will take care of the TIMS card.
-Likewise, trekking companies collect all trekker’s data and enter them into the central database and provide trekkers with a blue-colored TIMS card.
+Likewise, trekking companies collect all trekker’s data and enter them into the central database and provide trekkers with a blue-coloured TIMS card.
 For example, TIMS will be required for the Annapurna region trekking.

 For free individual trekkers, they can get a TIMS Permit in Nepal at the office of the Nepal Tourism Board in Kathmandu and Pokhara.
 Further, they need to consider TAAN Secretariat at Maligoan, and TAAN Secretariat at Pokhara by filling the TIMS application form.
-To clarify, Individual TIMS are green in color.
+To clarify, Individual TIMS is green in colour.

 -TIMS counter at TAAN follows Nepali working hours of 10 am-5 pm and 365 days.

 -NTB (Nepal Tourism Board) offices follow government working hours of 10 am-5 pm.
-But, they remain closed on Saturday and public holidays.
+But, they remain closed on Saturdays and public holidays.

 -Secondly, Two passport size photo